seanrnp0530/ASAN/README.md

 ### Managing Users

-- **Reactivating/Deactivating Users**: Navigate to the user management section to change the status of user accounts.
+- **Reactivating/Deactivating Users**: Navigate to the 'Users' section to change the status of user accounts.
-- **Approving/Declining Applications**: Review and manage user applications for account verification.
+- **Approving/Declining Applications**: Review and manage user applications for account verification in the 'Applications' section.

 ### Changing Admin Password

-- Go to the admin settings page and follow the prompts to change the admin password.
+- Go to the 'Security' section and follow the prompts to change the admin password.
 The new password will be securely hashed using bcrypt.

 ### Viewing Audit Logs

-- Access the audit logs section to monitor user activities and administrative actions.
+- Access the 'Audit Logs' section to monitor user activities and administrative actions.

-### Tracking Users

-- Use the tracking feature to view and manage user profiles and activities.

 ## Contribution